opencleveland/RTAHeatMap/README.md

 1. Fork this repo
 2. Make a feature branch for your addition
+3. Make your changes
+4. If implementing new functionality, include new tests
-3. Commit your changes to that branch
+5. Commit your changes to that branch
+6. Run all tests to make sure everything still passes
-4. Push the change to your fork
+7. Push the change to your fork
-5. Make a pull Request to this Repo and we'll merge your changes in
+8. Make a pull Request to this Repo and we'll merge your changes in

 If you have questions about the project or need help setting it up, Open an issue or